vingentz/Termux-Repo/test_codes/README.md

-Test Scripts
-# This contains a repository of scripts that i've collected that might help in some way or form.
+This contains a repository of scripts that i've collected that might help in some way or form.

 #1.
 This script replaces spaces with underscores and also as an alternative option, removes spaces altogether.